sinc-lab/llm4pfam/README.md

 ### Requirements

-Now on this environment it is better to install pytorch first (it may depend on your hardware setup, follow [these recommendations](https://pytorch.org/get-started/locally/))

-Move to the repository folder and install the required packages
+Now on this environment, move to the repository folder and install the required packages

 ```
 pip install -r requirements.txt